NebraLtd/Helium-Guides/docs/outdoor-hotspot/outdoor-faq.md

 ## How much internet data per month does the Hotspot use?

-Currently we are roughly estimating 30-50GB per month so recommend a 50GB plan when using 4G.
+Currently, we are roughly estimating 30-50GB per month so recommend a 50GB plan when using 4G.

 The actual usage may be slightly less or more and will be something we up-date over time as we start measuring more units.